A sweet little Lucky Cat necklace charm, borrowed from history from a carded 1930's Hallowe'en Pudding and Cake Charms set.

 - cat charm size - 5/8" including attached loop x 3/8" (17mm x 8mm) (not including the jump ring) ... it's small

-- photographed with an old US dime and inch ruler for scale
+- photographed with a US dime and inch ruler for scale

 - metal - sterling silver (.925 silver)